wmwebb-cf/Sprint-Challenge--JavaScript/README.md

 new: has to do with constructors, global: for the window object, explicit: whenever you use call bind, apply, implicit:whenever a function is called by a preceding dot

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? it helps to get the stuff from that class

 ## Project Set up